larsmars/vuejs-toggle-switch/README.md

 <toggle-switch
   :options="myOptions"
-  :disabled="false" // optional, can use here on top level or in items section
+  :disabled="false" // optional, can use here on top level or in config section
   @change="updateMap($event.value)" // This is optional
   @selected="selectedMethod()" // This is optional
   v-model="selectedMapOption" // This is optional 2-way binding (try not to use both 1-way and 2-way)